kuniss/epsilon-ide-extensions/vscode-language-extension/README.md

 # Epsilon EAG VS Code Language Extension

-This is the VS Code language extension "epsilon-eag" for the grammar specifcation language of Epsilon Extended Affix Grammars.
+This is the VS Code language extension "epsilon-eag" for the grammar specifcation language of Epsilon/Gamma Extended Affix Grammars.

+The compiler generator processing these specifications was originally developed under the name *Epsilon* in Oberon-2 and later [migrated to D](https://github.com/linkrope/epsilon).
+Afterwards the development was continued in the [*Gamma* project](https://github.com/linkrope/gamma).

-The language server has been development using the Xtext language framework.
+The language server has been development using the Xtext language framework to realize name navigation, auto-completion and cross reference resolution.
+It is backed by the real compiler generator (Linux only yet) which performs deeper semantic checks and code generation on saving.

-Synatx highlighting support has been developed using the syntax hightlighting "grammar" online editor [*Iro*](https://eeyo.io/iro/) capable to issue "grammars" for Textmate, Atom, Sublime and others.
+Syntax highlighting support has been developed using the syntax hightlighting "grammar" online editor [*Iro*](https://eeyo.io/iro/) capable to issue "grammars" for Textmate, Atom, Sublime and others.
 For details see Chris Ainsley's [article](https://medium.com/@model_train/creating-universal-syntax-highlighters-with-iro-549501698fd2) on it.

 In case of Textmate, *Iro* creates .plist files.
 As it is more convinient and more common to use Textmate grammars in JSON format, the .plist file has been transformed using the service http://json2plist.sinaapp.com/.